edux2122/gastric-cancer-joinpoint-chile/README.md

 This repository contains a **reproducible Python pipeline** to:

-- Consolidate hospital discharge microdata from DEIS-MINSAL (ICD-10 C16).
+- Consolidate hospital discharge microdata from DEIS‑MINSAL (ICD‑10 C16).
 - Harmonise age groups (decades → quinquennia) using fractional weights.
 - Build the analytical tables used in the manuscript:

 - **Table A** — Descriptive counts (quinquennium × sex × year).
 - **Table 1** — Crude discharge rates per 100,000 inhabitants (World Bank denominators).
-- **Table 2** — Age-adjusted rates + Flanders (1984) standard error using the 2024 Census as reference population.
+- **Table 2** — Age‑adjusted rates + Flanders (1984) standard error using the 2024 Census as reference population.
 - **Joinpoint file** — Input for the Joinpoint Regression Program v6.0.1 (NCI, 2026).

-The script **does not perform inferential analysis** (Joinpoint regression); it only prepares the inputs for R/Joinpoint.
+The script **does not perform inferential analysis** (Joinpoint regression); it only prepares the inputs for Joinpoint.

 ---